 Is it possible for a novel (or a story of any kind) to attempt to assassinate its author?
-More to the point, is it possible that writers leave themselves open to self-destruction in general because they go so far into the unconscious mind and try their hand at the black magic of dredging weird myths and stilted meaning out of that thing that is probably only supposed to be the engine for normal human dreams and nightmares?
-Tim Parks kind of gets at this dilemma in a recent blog post for The New York Review of Books, “Writing to Death.”
+More to the point, is it possible that writers leave themselves open to self-destruction in general because they go so far into the unconscious mind and try their hand at the black magic of dredging weird myths and stilted meaning out of that thing that is probably really only intended by evolution as the engine for normal human dreams and nightmares?
+Tim Parks gets at this dilemma in a recent blog post for The New York Review of Books, “Writing to Death.”
 Good fiction is often all about an author trying to tell a story that is caught between two moral extremes.
 Writers must work hard to synthesize these extremes into a more vital truth.
 Parks writes:

 …so many of the writers I have looked at seem permanently torn between irreconcilable positions, something that seems to feed that famous ambiguity literary critics so much admire; eventually, the dilemma driving the work either leads to death, or is neutralized in a way that prolongs life but dulls the writing.

 What was the source of Ernest Hemingway’s suicide?
 Or Hunter Thompson’s?
 How about the last years of Ezra Pound — crazy as a loon and unpoetic as hell?
 What of Sylvia Plath’s lethal and legendary ending, or Virginia Woolf’s death by drowning?
-And then observe all the great authors who died either before their time or out of the blue: Jack Kerouac (alcoholism, 47); Margaret Mitchell (hit by a cab, 48) James Joyce (peritonitis, 58); Franz Kafka (tuberculosis/starvation, 40); Roland Barthes (struck by a laundry delivery van, 64); Octavia Butler (slip and fall, 58); Arthur Rimbaud (a lot of shit, 37).
+And then observe all the great authors who died either before their time or, seemingly, out of the blue: Jack Kerouac (alcoholism, 47); Margaret Mitchell (hit by a cab, 48) James Joyce (peritonitis, 58); Franz Kafka (tuberculosis/starvation, 40); Roland Barthes (struck by a laundry delivery van, 64); Octavia Butler (a slip and a fall, 58); Arthur Rimbaud (a lot of shit, 37).
 This list could go on for a couple of screens.
-My point should be obvious, anyway.
+My point should be obvious.

-For art to murder its creator it wouldn’t do — for the sake of human progress (or the survival of art) — to identify the culprit, would it?
-Better to blame alcoholism, schizophrenia, cancer, accidents, tuberculosis, or, in a pinch, senseless suicide.
+For art to murder its creator, it wouldn’t do — for the sake of human progress (or the survival of art) — to identify the culprit, would it?
+Better to blame alcoholism, schizophrenia, cancer, accidents, drugs, tuberculosis, or, in a pinch, senseless suicide.